- Windows 11 On ARM it achieves mostly native use with key apps and Prism for emulation.

 - Microsoft account and connection: Required for initial setup on Home and Pro since 22H2.

-Also take into account less visible but important nuances: Windows 11 no longer supports IA-32 (32-bit) as a system platform, although you can still run 32-bit applications; the BIOS Legacy is left out and UEFI is required; and some brands have criticized the mandatory nature of the precision touchpad because it leaves out models without that hardware despite being high-end.
+Also consider less visible but important nuances: Windows 11 no longer supports IA-32 (32-bit) as a system platform, although you can still run 32-bit applications; legacy BIOS is out and UEFI is required; and some brands have criticized the requirement for a precision touchpad because it excludes high-end models without that hardware.

 Drivers, older Snapdragons, and manufacturer advice